AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/Field_Sets.md

 uid: DataViewsFieldSets
 ---

-# Define data field sets
+# Data Field Sets

 A data view is likely to include multiple fields of information.
-One field serves as the index (e.g. Timestamp), and others contain information from or about the data items in the data view.
-Data field sets are collections of fields originating from the same query that share a common role.
+One field serves as the index (e.g. Timestamp), and others contain information from or about the data items in the data view `DataFieldSet`s.
+Data field sets are collections of fields originating from the same query.

 ### Available field sets
 The typical workflow for adding data field sets, and the data fields in them, is to use or adapt the [available field sets](xref:DataViewsAvailableFieldSets) that resolve for the data view.
-This workflow is demonstrated in [Define a data view](xref:DataViewsQuickStartDefine).
+This workflow is demonstrated in the [Quick Start - Define a Data View](xref:DataViewsQuickStartDefine).

 #### Example: Defining data field sets
-Let us take a subset of the power inverter streams in the [stream examples](xref:DataViewsExampleScenario), returned by the `Query` [value](xref:sdsSearching) `"TypeId:docs-pi-inverter AND Site:Winterthur"`.
+Let us take a subset of the [example scenario](xref:DataViewsExampleScenario)'s power inverter streams, returned by the `Query` [value](xref:sdsSearching) `"TypeId:docs-pi-inverter AND Site:Winterthur"`.

 | Site | Meter | Measurement | Stream Id | Tags |
 |--|--|--|--|--|